-An interesting case is when a volatile write is followed by a volatile read (to a different variable).
-If we adhere to a strict ordering of all volatile operations, this reordering is disallowed.
-But it seems that Microsoft's .NET 2.0 allows this reordering on Peterson's mutual exclusion example shown in Section 3 e.g., the reads in Line 4 (or Line D) can get reordered w.r.t. writes in Lines 1,2 (Lines A, B) thereby leading to violation of mutual exclusion.
-The ECMA documents [15] and [14] are also silent on this issue; they only mention that operations cannot be moved before (after) a volatile read (volatile write), thus leaving out the case when a volatile write is followed by a volatile read.
+More on (Volatile-write $\rightarrow$ Volatile-read) Re-orderings An interesting case is when a volatile write is followed by a volatile read (to a different variable).
+If we adhere to a strict ordering of all volatile operations, this reordering is disallowed; note that even if we allow (volatile-write $\rightarrow$ volatile-read) reorderings, we can still ensure that all writes to volatile variables are seen in the same order from all threads of execution.
+But it seems that Microsoft's .NET 2.0 allows this reordering on Peterson's mutual exclusion example shown in Section 3.
+Thus, in the program of Figure 1, the reads in Line 4 (or Line D) can get reordered w.r.t. writes in Lines 1,2 (Lines A, B) thereby leading to violation of mutual exclusion.
+The ECMA documents [21] and [20] are also silent on this issue; they only mention that operations cannot be moved before (after) a volatile read (volatile write), thus leaving out the case when a volatile write is followed by a volatile read.
+In the following, we elaborate on this issue; we believe that this serves to clarify the common questions/doubts the readers may have on this matter.